 - Not ideal for a person sensitive to noise.

-This is yet another affordable blender that you can add to your kitchen inventory before you can get a high-end model.
+This is yet another affordable best cheap blender for smoothies that you can add to your kitchen inventory before you can get a high-end model.
 It features a unique conical design, with a classic touch of physical buttons to satisfy your taste of the old styles.
 The blender is fairly bulky but you can move it to and from the cabinet without straining your muscles.
 It has a well-made base housing, with a 600-watt motor that you can use for your homemade smoothie and sauces.
 The machine can also prepare frozen desserts, but you’ll have to blend them with a perfect ratio of liquid to boost the motor power.

 Unlike many, this blender comes with a glass blending jar that has a 6-cup capacity- an average quantity for most small families.
 The jar has a tapered, tall profile, which allows you to prepare both small and large recipes with efficiency.
 Also, the wide mouth is much convenient if you’d prefer hand-washing to the dishwasher.